-Stamford’s Everyday Democracy launched in 2017 to bring residents together to look at our community through the lens of racial equity.
+Stamford’s Everyday Democracy aims to bring residents together to look at our community through the lens of racial equity.
 Our statement of purpose:

 Stamford’s Everyday Democracy works to address the racial inequities in the city.
 We will achieve this through a series of dialogues to identify the inequities and build relationships among neighbors.
 We will take actions that lead to shared power and resources that improve our community.